Merkel has third bout of shaking, says she is fine and 'working through' issue

 Medical experts have played down speculation about what Merkel’s ailment is, saying there are multiple potential causes of tremor.

+Though the three recent bouts of trembling have attracted more attention, there was at least one earlier instance, in 2017, when she was seen trembling through a military ceremony on a hot, humid day in Mexico City in 2017.

-Germany’s political establishment has observed a respectful silence over the shaking, but mass-selling daily Bild asked whether Merkel should say more about her health after the third episode, arguing: “The silence, the dismissiveness is no longer so easy to understand.”
+Germany’s political establishment has observed a respectful silence over the recent incidents of shaking, but mass-selling daily Bild asked whether Merkel should say more about her health after the third episode, arguing: “The silence, the dismissiveness is no longer so easy to understand.”

 At Wednesday’s news conference, Merkel was asked twice about her health.
 In the follow-up question, pressed by Reuters on whether she should be more transparent, she said: “I think that my statement that I am fine can be accepted.”